 The DAISY Faculty Award provides colleges/schools of nursing with a national recognition program to demonstrate appreciation to nursing faculty for their commitment and inspirational influence on students.
 The DAISY-in Training Award is a newly established award designed to recognize and celebrate nursing students who exemplify the delivery of clinical care in an extraordinary and compassionate way to patients and their families.

-The 2016 DAISY and DAISY in Training Award recipients are:
+The 2021 DAISY Award recipients are:

 DAISY Faculty Award